Flash and the Pan: History

-Flash and the Pan were formed in Sydney, Australia, in mid-1976, initially as a studio-only pop rock band, by Harry Vanda and George Young both on guitar, keyboards and vocals.
-The duo had been the key creative members of the Easybeats, and subsequently worked as songwriters and producers, Vanda & Young, both in Australia and in the United Kingdom (UK).
-They were A&R agents for Albert Productions, and its in-house producers at Albert Studios in Sydney, from mid-1973.
+Flash and the Pan was formed by Harry Vanda and George Young in mid-1976 in Sydney, Australia.
+It was initially a studio-only pop rock band, with both members on guitar, keyboards and vocals.
+The duo had been the key creative members of the Easybeats, and subsequently worked, both in Australia and in the United Kingdom (UK), as the songwriting and producing team, Vanda & Young.
+From mid-1973, they were A&R agents for Albert Productions, and its in-house producers at Albert Studios in Sydney.

+It all began with an unfinished Easybeats London demo.
+Ted Albert was keen for them to use it but it did not suit any of the artists they were working with, namely Stevie Wright, John Paul Young or William Shakespeare.
+So they ended up doing it themselves.
+The name came from an off-the-cuff remark of Harry's that this would just be a flash in the pan thing.

-Flash and the Pan's debut single, "Hey, St. Peter" was issued in September 1976 on Albert Productions, which they had co-written and co-produced "as an engaging diversion from the real job of record production for other artists."
-It peaked at No. 5 on the Kent Music Report Singles Chart in February 1977.
+Flash and the Pan's debut single, "Hey, St. Peter", which they had co-written and co-produced, was issued in September 1976 on Albert Productions "as an engaging diversion from the real job of record production for other artists."
+It peaked at No.5 on the Kent Music Report Singles Chart in February 1977.
 Australian musicologist Ian McFarlane felt "[t]he music was based around an accessible, yet inventive synthesiser-based pop rock sound with an emphasis on George's spoken-word vocals and shouted chorus."

-John Paul Young (no relation), speaking to Kathy McCabe of News Corp Australia, remembered the story of the song: "George was in New York chatting to the hotel doorman about the weather and the African American guy says 'Oh well, man, when my time comes, I am going to say to St Peter "You can't send me to hell, I have done my time in hell in New York!"'
+John Paul Young (no relation), speaking to Kathy McCabe of News Corp Australia, remembered the story of the song: "George was in New York chatting to the hotel doorman about the weather and the African American guy says 'Oh well, man, when my time comes, I am going to say to St Peter "You can't send me to hell, I have done my time in hell in New York!'"
 George just picked up things you and I would say and turn them into songs."
 John Paul Young had hit singles written and produced by Vanda & Young, including "Yesterday's Hero" (1975) and "Love Is in the Air" (1977).